co-cddo/gc3-terraform-module-monitoring/README.md

 - **`health_check_ids`** (map): A map of health check IDs for each configured endpoint.
 - **`sns_topic_arn`** (string): ARN of the SNS topic used for health check alerts.

+# Lambda Monitoring Module

+This Terraform module, **lambda-monitoring**, is designed to set up AWS monitoring and reporting for a lambda mfunction.
+It includes functionality for lambda and CloudWatch alarms.

+## Features

+- **SNS Alerts**: A single SNS topic that sends notifications to a specified email when health checks fail.
+- **CloudWatch Alarms**: Monitors health check statuses and triggers alerts via SNS.

+## Documentation

+Refer to the README.md in the lambda-monitoring folder for a detailed description.